I like my doctor as a person. She’s always warm when greeting me and is polite leaving the room less than 10 minutes later.

 I’m making a promise to myself that I’m not going to take that prescription.
 I’m just going to leave it on my desk as a reminder that I could take it any time but I don’t need to.
-It will be motivation to take the longer road and learn more about my body.
+It will be motivation to take the long road and learn more about my body.

 I’m on my own path.

-This isn’t to say that if you need to take a medication (or even if I do somewhere along the line) that you’ve failed.
+This isn’t to say that if you need to take a medication (or even if I do somewhere along the line) you’ve failed.